Matt Olson Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 5.00 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (5.00).

-- Nationals pitchers combine to give up the most home runs in baseball (242 total, 1.5 per game).
+- Nationals pitchers combine to surrender the most home runs in baseball (243 total, 1.5 per game).

-- Adon (2-4) gets the starting nod for the Nationals in his 10th start of the season.
-He has a 6.42 ERA in 47 2/3 innings pitched, with 43 strikeouts.
+- Rutledge (1-1) gets the starting nod for the Nationals in his fourth start of the season.
+He's put together a 6.00 ERA in 15 2/3 innings pitched, with eight strikeouts.

-- His last time out came on Sunday against the Atlanta Braves, when the right-hander threw 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- The righty's most recent time out was on Sunday against the Atlanta Braves, when he threw five innings, surrendering one earned run while allowing three hits.

-- The 25-year-old has a 6.42 ERA and 8.1 strikeouts per nine innings in 11 games this season, while giving up a batting average of .275 to opposing hitters.
+- The 24-year-old has an ERA of 6.00, with 4.8 strikeouts per nine innings, in three games this season.
+Opponents are batting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.